cfengine/documentation/reference/components/cf-agent/bundles-for-agent/insert_text-in-edit_xml-promises.markdown

 ---
 layout: default
-title: insert ftext in edit fxml promises
+title: insert_text in edit_xml promises
-categories: [Bundles for agent,insert ftext in edit fxml promises]
+categories: [Reference, Bundles for agent, insert_text in edit_xml promises]
 published: true
-alias: Bundles-for-agent-insert-ftext-in-edit-fxml-promises.html
+alias: reference-bundles-for-agent-insert-text-in-edit-xml-promises.html
-tags: [Bundles for agent,insert ftext in edit fxml promises]
+tags: [reference, bundles, agent, insert_text, edit_xml, xml, files promises]
 ---

-### `insert_text` promises in edit\_xml

 This promise is part of the XML-editing model.
 It assures that a value string, containing the matching substring, will be present in the